-A Recertification (50058 Action Type 2 or 12) will not be conducted at the time of transfer, unless the actual move in date occurs on the household annual recertification date or the Flat Rent update.
+A Recertification (Code-2) will not be conducted at the time of transfer, unless the actual move in date occurs on the household annual recertification date.
 The date of annual recertification will not change upon the completion of the transfer.